 Step 3: Apply to Accredited Master’s Degree Programs

 Epidemiologists typically hold either an MPH or an MS in epidemiology.
-Students looking to expand their quantitative skills or work as a researcher may want to apply to MS in epidemiology programs.
+Students looking to expand their quantitative skills or work as researchers may want to apply for an MS in epidemiology programs.
 Those interested in public health theory and policy may want to focus on applying to MPH programs.
 Note that MS programs commonly look for prospective students whose area(s) of research interest align with their own.

 Step 4: Complete an Accredited Master’s Degree Program (One to Two Years)

-MPH and MS in epidemiology programs typically take one to two years to complete.
+MPH and MS in epidemiology programs typically take one to two years.
 Coursework commonly includes biology, survey design and evaluation, quantitative modeling, and a practicum or internship.
 Some schools also offer concentrations in topics like global health, infectious disease, cancer, or aging.

 Step 5: Apply and Complete a Terminal Degree Program (Four to Six Years, Optional)